 Crackle.com allows you to watch movies and TV shows on your computer/laptop free of charge.
 However, the choice isn't huge.

 As well as being able to catch up on your favourite TV programmes, the iPlayer also has the last week's worth of films shown on the four main BBC TV channels available for streaming.
 You can also download some of them to your desktop or smartphone/tablet as well.

 ITV also has a limited selection of the films it's recently screened on its TV channels on the ITV Player.
 These are available to stream for 30 days after transmission.

-Channel 5's on-demand service Demand 5 has a selection of its B-movie weekday films to watch, with plenty of time to watch them.
+Channel 5's on-demand service Demand 5 has a selection of its films to watch, with plenty of time to watch them.

 YouTube now offers some free films alongside its millions of hours of free videos.

-LOVEFiLM Instant has over 5,000 films and TV series and offers a free 30-day trial, after which the service costs £4.99 a month.
-Meanwhile, American competitor Netflix has a one-month trial and then costs £5.99 a month.
-The newest offering is Sky's NOW TV, which offers a 30-day free trial, then moves onto a £15 a month subscription plan.
+The Amazon-owned LOVEFiLM Instant has over 5,000 films and TV series and offers a free 30-day trial, after which the service costs £5.99 a month.
+Meanwhile, American competitor Netflix also has a one-month trial and then costs £5.99 a month.

 If you don't want to pay, don't forget to cancel at the end of the free trial period.

 There are other places beyond online where you can enjoy films for free, including the cinema, so long as you know where to look.
 For more, read How to get free and cheap cinema tickets.